Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

    341            # Are created new motion sequences.
    342            FakeAnimations = Generator.predict(Noise)
    343
-   344            # Is created the training set to the Discriminator network.
+   344            # Is created the training set to the Discriminator model.
    345            X = np.concatenate((Animations, FakeAnimations))
    346            Y = np.ones([2*Batch_Size, 1]); Y[Batch_Size:, :] = 0
    347
-   348            # The Discriminator network is trained 349            Dis_loss = Discriminator.train_on_batch(X, Y)
+   348            # The Discriminator model is trained 349            Dis_loss = Discriminator.train_on_batch(X, Y)
    350
-   351            # Is created the training set to the Adversarial network.
+   351            # Is created the training set to the Adversarial model.
    352            Adv_Noise = np.random.uniform(-1.0, 1.0, size = [Batch_Size, self.Input_Gen])
    353            Adv_Y = np.ones([Batch_Size, 1])
    354
-   355            # The Adversarial network is trained.
+   355            # The Adversarial model is trained.
    356            Adv_loss = Adversarial.train_on_batch(Adv_Noise, Adv_Y)
    357
    358            # Is showed the evolution of the training.